Engagement Session Guide

 We can schedule your engagement session during any season.
-Since all my engagement session are outdoors and we all know Washington weather is rarely dependable, plan ahead and dress for the season.
+Since all my engagement sessions are outdoors and we all know Washington weather is rarely dependable, plan ahead and dress for the season.

 Please keep in mind that the sun sets at different times of the year.
 Also, know that I believe in "living in the moment" - so if it does start to rain, let's make the best of it!
 BUT if you'd rather not dance around and play in the rain, let's be sure to schedule your session in late spring or summer, just to be sure.

-My job is to capture your "real moments" - in order to do that, here's some things to keep in mind:
+My job is to capture your "real moments" - in order to do that, here are some things to keep in mind:

 Review this guide for style tips